Navigation

 • tracking : synchronize tracking network packets with SDI house clock, requirement for all camera tracking system.

-• FG/BG/GM : this is intended for output to an external chroma keyer: output foreground as key+fill, background as fill only and garbage matte as key only on 4 output jacks.
+• ECK : external chroma keying: output foreground as key+fill, background as fill only and garbage matte as key only on 4 output jacks.

 • Specials :